LisaHackett97/MS1-Dog-Daycare/README.md

 - Menu/Nav bar items manually tested on all pages

   - Paw/business icon on left: click and will brings user back to home page
-  - Home menu item: click and will brings user back to home page
   - Gallery menu item: click and will brings user to gallery page
   - More Info menu item: click and will brings user services/more info page.
+  - Contact menu items: click and will bring user to the contact form.

 - Footer social media links tested on all pages.